Visiting scholars programme

 We welcome applications from researchers who do not have access to funding (from their own institutions or from research grants) to cover our standard bench fee.
 If this applies to you, please briefly explain on the application form; your application will be considered without regard to your ability to pay.

 The School will offer a welcome pack, desk space, staff card, library access, some printing facilities and access to events organised by the School.
 If required, the School will provide a letter of acceptance to the visiting scholars programme to assist with visa arrangements.
-For all other visa enquires, applicants need to contact the UK Border Agency, you will need to make your own arrangements for travel and accommodation.
+For all other visa enquiries, applicants need to contact the UK Border Agency, you will need to make your own arrangements for travel and accommodation.

 We are strongly committed to promoting equality and diversity.
 Our programme aims to be as inclusive as possible, and we welcome applications from scholars from all backgrounds and career stages who will be able to pursue high-quality research and engage with existing researchers within the School.